maybeanerd/eoy/slides.md

 ---

 # Sideprojects
-## and at what stage i dropped them
+## and at what stage I dropped them

 ---
 layout: image-right